javed-alam43/Similarity-Checking-from-Books/README.md

 💡 Note
 The program uses a stable, single-threaded design for consistent results.

+🤝 Acknowledgments Thanks to professors, collaborators, and the open-source community for their support.

+Submitted by: IITGCS-24061276 (Javed Alam)

 🤝 Acknowledgments
 Thanks to professors, collaborators, and the open-source community for their support.

 Submitted by: IITGCS-24061296 (Javed Alam)